Constrained regret minimization for multi-criterion multi-armed bandits: Constrained regret minimization

-Finally, we note that the suboptimality regret, as well as the infeasibility regret are logarithmic in the horizon~$T.$ Indeed, the suboptimality regret for a feasible instance is bounded as which is similar to regret bounds in the classical unconstrained setting.
+which is similar to regret bounds in the classical unconstrained setting.
 To express the infeasibility regret compactly, let us interpret $\Delta(k)$ as 0 (and $1/\Delta(k)$ as $\infty$) for deceiver arms.
 With this notation, the infeasibility regret of a feasible instance is bounded as

-Next, we move on to characterizing the performance of RC-LCB over infeasible instances. \begin{theorem} Suppose that all the arms are $\sigma$-subGaussian and the given instance~$\nu$ is infeasible.
-Under RC-LCB, the expected number of pulls of a non-optimal arm~$k$ is bounded by
+Next, we move on to characterizing the performance of \textsc{Con-LCB} over infeasible instances. \begin{theorem} Consider an infeasible instance.
+Under \textsc{Con-LCB}, the expected number of pulls of a non-optimal arm~$k$ is bounded by

-Moreover, the probability that the algorithm incorrectly flags the instance as feasible is bounded as $\prob{\emph{\texttt{feasibility\_flag}} = \emph{\texttt{true}}} \leq \frac{K}{T} \text{ for } T>T^*(\nu),$ where $T^*(\nu)$ is an instance-dependent constant. \end{theorem} For an infeasible instance, the upper bound on the expected number of pulls of a non-optimal arm, logarithmic in the horizon, and inversely proportional to the the square of the CVaR gaps $\Delta_{\text{risk}}(k),$ is structurally similar to the bound one would obtain in a pure CVaR minimization problem on the same instance.
-However, note that when faced with an infeasible instance, the algorithm first has to first detect infeasibility (with high probability), and then start playing the arm with minimum CVaR and therefore, the form for misidentification probability.
-Here, the risk regret is bounded as
+Moreover, the probability that the algorithm incorrectly flags the instance as feasible is bounded as $\prob{\emph{\texttt{feasibility\_flag}} = \emph{\texttt{true}}} \leq \frac{K}{T} \text{ for } T>T^*(\nu),$ where $T^*(\nu)$ is an instance-dependent constant. \end{theorem} For an infeasible instance, the upper bound on the expected number of pulls of a non-optimal arm, logarithmic in the horizon, and inversely proportional to the the square of the constraint gaps $\Delta_{\rm {con}}(k),$ is structurally similar to the bound one would obtain in pure~$g_1$ minimization problem on the same instance.
+However, note that when faced with an infeasible instance, \textsc{Con-LCB} would only start playing the optimal arm regularly after \emph{all}~$K$ arms appear to be infeasible; this explains the appearance of~$K$ in our bounds.